fifthweek/fifthweek-web/Analytics.md

 Unique data is sent to:

+-   Google Analytics (user ID only)

--   KISSmetrics
+-   KISSmetrics (user ID & anonymous profile data)

-**For authenticated users** unique data must never be tracked through analytics providers, other than the initial call to `setUsername` to correlate the user ID.
-Unique data must instead remain on our servers.
+**For authenticated users** the only unique data that must be tracked is the user ID to correlate data in our system with the analytics.
+User ID tracking is achieved through `setUsername`.
+No analysis can be performed on unique data so there is no benefit in sending it to the analytics platforms.
+Doing so would needlessly compromise the security of our users' data.

 **For unauthenticated users** unique data must be tracked using `setUserProperties`.
+This is to allow communication with users that do not register, and to validate those individual experiences before communicating with them.